 Features and Travel Writer

-It still seems incredible to me that for more than 25 years now, I’ve been lucky enough to do what I love every day.
+The first time I stepped foot into a newsroom, it felt like home.
+For more than 25 years now, I’ve been lucky enough to do what I love every day.

 Check out a few of my stories by clicking on the tabs at right